jkeifer/cog-vs-zarr/README.md

 on the project repo page (you will likely need to refresh the page).
 You should see the codespace listed, and a button with three dots `...` next to it.
 Click that button to open a menu with more actions for the codespace, then select "Open in JupyterLab".
-Select a notebook from the `notebooks` directory and work through it.
+Select and open a notebook from the `notebooks` directory.

 ### Running locally with docker (recommended for local executions)